mcsandeep/tyk-docs/tyk-docs/content/basic-config-and-security/security/authentication-authorization/ext-oauth-middleware.md

 {{< warning success >}}
  **Warning**

  Support for External OAuth Middleware will be deprecated starting with version 5.7.0.
 To avoid any disruptions, please switch to JWT Authentication.
-For detailed guidance, please refer to our documentation.
  {{< /warning >}}

 ## Introduction